Josh Jung Player Props: Rangers vs. Orioles

-The Texas Rangers, including Josh Jung (.368 batting average in his past 10 games), battle starter Grayson Rodriguez and the Baltimore Orioles at Oriole Park at Camden Yards, Friday at 7:05 PM ET.
+On Saturday, Josh Jung (hitting .385 in his past 10 games) and the Texas Rangers play the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
+First pitch is at 4:05 PM ET.

-He strung together two hits (going 2-for-4 with a double and an RBI) in his most recent game against the Pirates.
+In his last appearance, he strung together three hits (going 3-for-5 with a triple and an RBI) against the Orioles.

 Josh Jung Game Info & Props vs. the Orioles